Dorothy Kuya Creative Archives Project

 Throughout the decades Dorothy campaigned relentlessly as an educator, against racism in children’s books and in the school system.

 In the 1980s Dorothy worked with the National Assembly of Women as secretary and late vice-chair.
-She set up her own consultancy firm to provide training and education for her local community.
+She set up her own consultancy firm, the DK Consultancy, to provide training racism training for institutions and organisations.

-In the 1990s Dorothy was a founding member of the Granby Residents Association, which later developed into the Granby 4 Streets Community Land Trust.
+In the 1990s Dorothy was an early member of the Granby Residents Association, which later developed into the Granby 4 Streets Community Land Trust.
 She was central to the establishment of what is now the International Slavery Museum.
 This is just a condensed version of the fantastic achievements of this phenomenal woman.